surrsurus/edgequest/ideas/stats.md

 The ability to use intuition and understand the world.

   - Affects total sanity points
-  - Affects sanity recovery rate
-  - Affects the ability to discern hallucinations

 ## Finite Attributes
 These attributes are finite and have severe consequences for running out of them